schoonhovenrichard/LEAN_CNN_pruning/README.md

 1. First, move to the `examples` directory.

 ### Generate new training data
-**Note:** Due to size limitations of this .zip file, users need to generate their own training data.

-2. To generate data in the `data` directory, run:
+2. As mentioned, training data is supplied.
+To generate new data in the `data` directory, run:
 ```
 python generate_example_data.py
 ```